 Alongside chicken, fish is considered one of the best sources of animal protein.
-That’s because it is lower in saturated fat and calories.
-Parrots rely on high amounts of protein in their diet.
-This helps to:
+That’s because it’s lower in saturated fat and calories.
+Parrots rely on high amounts of protein in their diet to:

-According to Food and Chemical Toxicology, eating the recommended quantity of fish per week can significantly increase a parrot’s lifespan.
-This makes it even better than traditional red meats, which have been linked to many diseases and illnesses.
-For example:
+According to Food and Chemical Toxicology, eating the recommended quantity of fish per week can increase a parrot’s lifespan.
+That’s better than red meats, many of which are linked to certain diseases.

 Omega 3 Fatty Acids

-Certain types of fish meat are a great source of calcium.
-Calcium is important for maintaining joint health and keeping bones strong.
-That’s even more crucial for parrots, which rely heavily on their:
+Certain types of fish meat are a good source of calcium.
+Calcium is essential for maintaining joint health and keeping the bones strong.
+That’s crucial for parrots, which rely heavily on their:

-All of these body parts are made of bone.
-If your parrot gets low on calcium, you may find:
+These body parts are all made of bone.
+If your parrot is low on calcium, you may find its:

-Phosphorus plays a vital role in the creation of bones.
-This makes it an essential mineral for your parrot’s body.
-Fish contains phosphorus in abundance.
-This mineral also helps to:
+Phosphorus plays a vital role in bone formation, so it’s an essential mineral for your parrot’s body.
+Fish contains phosphorus in abundance, which helps to:

-- Create proteins that are used in growing, maintaining, and repairing cells and tissues.
+- Utilize proteins for growing, maintaining, and repairing cells and tissues.